ACK alert management

 sls.app.ack.nlc.destroy_node_fail

-Failed to drain a node in a managed node pool
+Failed to drain managed node pool node

 event